2022 IIHF World Championship final

-The 2022 IIHF World Championship Final decided the winner of the be 2022 IIHF World Championship.
+The 2022 IIHF World Championship final decided the winner of the 2022 IIHF World Championship.
 It was played at the Tampere Deck Arena in Tampere, Finland on 29 May 2022.

 Finland and Canada faced each other for the third consecutive time in the finals, and sixth overall.
 Finland won in 2019, while Canada prevailed in 2021.
-Finland took the win with a 4–3 overtime win.
+Finland took the gold with a 4–3 overtime win.